EFL - ESL activities and games for teaching questions about the future

 Next week / Tuesday / month / year

-Go around the class asking each student 3-4 questions about their partner's answers.
-They should report back their answers in the third person singular.
-Correct any mistakes you hear:
+Go round the class asking each student three or four questions about their partner's answers in the previous activity.
+Remind them that their responses should be in the third person singular and correct any mistakes you hear.

 Teacher: What was your second question?